TheBigBookMan/grad-dip/AWS Skill Builder/Services.md

 - private and public grouping of resources is known as subnets and they are ranges of IP addresses in the VPC
 - public subnet can be for interacting with the internet or client interaction
 - private subnet can be for things you dont want touching the internet or clients directly

+## Route 53
+- AWS domain name service (DNS)
+- translates the website name into an IP for computers to read
+- Route 53 can direct traiffic to different endpoints using a routing policy like geolocation- this helps routing to closer regions from where the customer is
+- can buy and register your own domain names
+- works with the load balanacers and EC2 instances